 - CM/PO51806 What is News?
 Truth, Lies and Hegemony

-Universitat Ramon Llull is a private school founded in 1990.
-At URL, courses are designed for Spanish students at the undergraduate level.
+At Universitat Ramon Llull (URL), courses are designed for Spanish students at the undergraduate level.
 Courses are taught in English and Spanish and are available to you in a variety of disciplines.
 Course availability and language of instruction is dependent on the program you are enrolled in and your language level.
 Classes are taught at different campuses, and range from a 10-minute walk to a 30-minute Metro ride from our Center.

 University Courses in English